Kennedy concedes to Markey in heated Massachusetts Senate Democratic primary

 And he stressed that "we may have lost the final vote count tonight but we’ve built a coalition that will endure because this coalition, our coalition, is the future of the Democratic Party."

+Markey - a former longtime congressman - is running for a second six-year term in the Senate.
+The 74-year-old Markey was first elected to Congress in 1976, four years before the birth of the 39-year-old Kennedy.

 Markey surged this summer, taking a double-digit lead over Kennedy in four of the five most recent polls.
-But Kennedy and his campaign have pushed back against the latest surveys, saying the contest is much closer than the polls indicate.
+But Kennedy and his campaign pushed back against the surveys, saying the contest was much closer than the polls indicated.

-While Kennedy repeatedly urged voters to pick a "new" generation of progressive leadership, some of Markey's support among younger voters was likely thanks to the backing of Rep. Alexandria Ocasio-Cortez, who stars in one of the senator's TV commercials.
+While Kennedy repeatedly urged voters to pick a "new" generation of progressive leadership, some of Markey's support among younger voters was likely thanks to the backing of Ocasio-Cortez, who starred in one of the senator's TV commercials.

 The firebrand congresswoman from New York, the best known of the quartet of first-term progressive female House members of color known as "The Squad," last year endorsed Markey.
 The two lawmakers teamed up months earlier to produce and champion the landmark climate change proposal known as the Green New Deal.

-And in recent weeks, Markey landed the backing of Democratic congressional candidates Jamaal Bowman of New York and Cori Bush of Missouri, the two progressive primary challengers who knocked off Engel and Clay.
+And in recent weeks, Markey landed the backing of Democratic congressional candidates Jamaal Bowman of New York and Cori Bush of Missouri, the two progressive primary challengers who knocked off longtime House Democrats Reps.
+Eliot Engel and Lacy Clay earlier this summer.

 Markey also enjoyed the support of Warren, state’s senior senator and another rock star of the progressive movement.